hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 		//...
 	}

+In the above test, asserts id value of the returned post is 1L.

-In the `MockDataConfig`, the mocked `PostRepository` save post and return a post instance with Id: 1L.
+Have a look at `MockDataConfig`, when calls  save method of `PostRepository` and return a dummy post instance which id is 1L.

-We can also test if the exception works as expected in the `MockDataConfig`.
+We can also test if the exception threw as expected in the `MockDataConfig`.

     @Test(expected = ResourceNotFoundException.class)
     public void testGetNoneExistingPost() {
         blogService.findPostById(1000L);
     }

-Run test in command line window.
+Run the test in command line tools.

 	mvn test -Dtest=MockBlogServiceTest